terminalcoder/Airline-Passenger-Satisfaction/README.md

 - CatBoost
 - Voting Classifier

 Each model's performance is assesed by its recall score on test predictions, for class 0 (neutral or dissatisfied).
-This is the best metric to use to assess the model' ability to identify every customer who will not be satisfied.
+This is the best metric to use to assess the models' ability to identify every customer who will not be satisfied.
 A random forest classifier, with a recall score of .97, is ultimately identified as the best performing model for the data.
 Its performance is shown: ![image](https://github.com/terminalcoder/Airline-Passenger-Satisfaction/blob/master/images/rfc_conf_matrix.png))
 ***
 ## Features